quantumlib/OpenFermion/README.rst

 plugins, we have provided a Docker image and usage instructions in the `docker folder
 <https://github.com/quantumlib/OpenFermion/tree/master/docker>`__.
-The Docker image provides a virtual environment configured with OpenFermion and select plugins pre-installed.
+The Docker image provides a virtual environment with OpenFermion and select plugins pre-installed.
 The Docker installation should run on any operating system (even Windows).

 Developer install